Last updated on August 23rd, 2024 at 02:26 pm

 Acceptance at an SEVP-approved school doesn’t guarantee that you’ll receive an M1 Visa.
 The U.S. State Department determines who receives an M1 Visa.

-The U.S. Department of Homeland Security offers a search tool that allows you to quickly find SEVP-approved schools in the U.S.
+The U.S. Department of Homeland Security offers a search tool for quickly finding SEVP-approved schools in the U.S.

 Some schools give you the ability to study any program that they offer, while others only accept international students for specific programs.